zinserjan/wdio-visual-regression-service/README.md

 #### VisualRegressionCompare.LocalCompare
 As it's name suggests *LocalCompare* captures screenshots locally on your computer and compares them against previous runs.

-You can pass the following options to it's constructor as object:
+You can pass the following options to its constructor as an object:

 * **referenceName** `Function` <br>
 pass in a function that returns the filename for the reference screenshot.
 Function receives a *context* object as first parameter with all relevant information about the command.